Using WhiteNoise with any WSGI application¶

 This allows cross-origin requests for static files which means your static files will continue to work as expected even if they are served via a CDN and therefore on a different domain.
 Without this your static files will mostly work, but you may have problems with fonts loading in Firefox, or accessing images in canvas elements, or other mysterious things.

-The W3C explicitly state that this behaviour is safe for publicly accessible files.
+The W3C explicity state that this behaviour is safe for publicly accessible files.